kayr/ezy-query/README.md

 ### Adding data types to the generated pojo.

 The generated pojo by default will have all fields as `Object`.
-You can add a data type to the generated pojo by adding a suffix to the field name.
+You can add a data type to the generated pojo by adding a suffix to the field name aliases like below.

 ```sql
 -- file: get-customer.sql